jasonqiu98/springboot-react-demo/README.md

 ## What's new?

-This Java 11 project implemented the following functinalities.
+This Java 11 project provides the following functionalities.

 - The backend was implemented with the latest version of **Spring Boot, v2.7.2**.
 The deprecated APIs in previous versions were not used in this project.
     - Basic CRUD operations were implemented with the help of *PostgreSQL* and *MyBatis*.
 The system manages the information of clients in a Client List.